MagaliDrumare/How-to-learn-Keras-Deep-Learning-with-Python-book-/README.md

 # What is Keras?
 * Keras Documentation : https://keras.io
-* Keras is a deep-learning framework for python that provides a convenient way to define and train almost any king of deep learning model.
+* Keras is a deep-learning framework for python that provides a convenient way to define and train almost any kind of deep learning model.
 * Compatible with Python from 2.7 to 3.6.
 * Keras allows the same code to run seamlessly on CPU and GPU.
 * API that makes it easy to quickly to prototype deep-learning models.